tung/ruggrogue/book/field-of-view.md

 ![Columns in an octant, numbered 1 through 7.](img/fov-octant-columns.png)

 Whatever we do, we'll need to finish all of our work in one column before moving onto the next.
-In the image above, we start with column 1 and process it completely, then column 2, then column 3 and so forth.
+In the image above, we start with column 1 and process it completely, then column 2, then column 3 and so on.

 ### Determining Visible Tiles in a Column